How is Zeffy free?

 Accounting standards

-Nonprofits and for-profits commonly operate under the Financial Accounting Standards Board (FASB).
-These standards are defined under GAAP and have slightly different rules for nonprofits.
+Nonprofit organizations and for-profits commonly operate under the Financial Accounting Standards Board (FASB).
+These standards are defined under GAAP accounting for nonprofits and have slightly different rules for charitable organizations.

 Charitable organizations must record and report financials in a specific way to stay accountable and transparent with stakeholders and donors.
-Nonprofits are required to provide financial disclosures to help the public see a clear view of operations and growth.
+Nonprofit organizations are required to provide financial disclosures to help the public see a clear view of operations and growth.

 Financial statements

-A nonprofit's financial statements focus on expenses and donations.
+A nonprofit's financial statements focus on expenses and nonprofit donations to nonprofit organizations.
 The goal is to showcase that funds from restricted and nonrestricted gifts go to the right programs and projects.

-Nonprofits are tax-exempt and have different state and federal requirements for filing their financial documents than for-profit organizations.
-Unlike a for-profit organization that needs to maintain a balance sheet, income statement, and other essential documentation, nonprofits have a different set of guiding financial statements that we will cover below.
+Nonprofits are tax-exempt and have different state and federal 501c3 requirements for filing their financial documents than for-profit organizations.
+Unlike a for-profit organization that needs to maintain a balance sheet, income statement, and other essential documentation, nonprofit accounting has a different set of guiding financial statements that we will cover below.

 Key nonprofit accounting statements and reports

-GAAP requires nonprofits to maintain four critical financial statements.
-These documents should be your top priority to maintain a smooth accounting operation and get everyone on the same page.
+Nonprofit accounting under GAAP requires organizations to maintain four critical financial statements.
+These financial reports should be your top priority to maintain a smooth accounting operation and get everyone on the same page.

 Maintaining the following four financial statements will help you stay compliant with any audits, prepare for tax season, and understand organizational health at all times.